SuaveAnalyst/healthcare-patient-wait-analysis/README.md

 ### Overview of Findings

-Wait times and satisfaction are not directly correlated.
+* Wait times and satisfaction are not directly correlated.
 Departments with the longest wait times (Orthopaedics, Neurology) did not always have the lowest satisfaction — but Orthopaedics is a critical exception.

-February had peak patient volume (4.4K), followed by a 39% drop into November.
+* February had peak patient volume (4.4K), followed by a 39% drop into November.
 This could point to seasonal issues or capacity/resource misalignment.

-Tinley Park ranks mid-tier in both wait time and satisfaction, suggesting opportunity for local optimization to enhance their flagship site’s performance.
+* Tinley Park ranks mid-tier in both wait time and satisfaction, suggesting opportunity for local optimization to enhance their flagship site’s performance.

 ![image](https://github.com/user-attachments/assets/535b9eef-f588-4dcd-a80d-6c28f1d45527)
-]

 # Insights Deep Dive
-### Category 1:
+### Category 1: Departmental Performance

-* **Main insight 1.** More detail about the supporting analysis about this insight, including time frames, quantitative values, and observations about trends.

-* **Main insight 2.** More detail about the supporting analysis about this insight, including time frames, quantitative values, and observations about trends.

-* **Main insight 3.** More detail about the supporting analysis about this insight, including time frames, quantitative values, and observations about trends.

-* **Main insight 4.** More detail about the supporting analysis about this insight, including time frames, quantitative values, and observations about trends.

-[Visualization specific to category 1]
+* **Main insight 1.** Orthopedics has the highest average wait time (51.84 minutes) and lowest satisfaction (3.39/5) — signaling an urgent need for resourcing or operational changes.

+* **Main insight 2.** Neurology also ranks poorly in wait times (51.13 minutes) but manages better satisfaction (3.76), suggesting patient expectations may vary.

+* **Main insight 3.** Surgery performs well, balancing a wait time of ~46 minutes with high satisfaction (3.81).

-### Category 2:
+### Category 2: City-Level Network Gaps

-* **Main insight 1.** More detail about the supporting analysis about this insight, including time frames, quantitative values, and observations about trends.

-* **Main insight 2.** More detail about the supporting analysis about this insight, including time frames, quantitative values, and observations about trends.

-* **Main insight 3.** More detail about the supporting analysis about this insight, including time frames, quantitative values, and observations about trends.

-* **Main insight 4.** More detail about the supporting analysis about this insight, including time frames, quantitative values, and observations about trends.

-[Visualization specific to category 2]
+* **Main insight 1.** Geographic disparities exist across locations like Rockford and Downers Grove.

+* **Main insight 2.** Tinley Park has average wait and satisfaction scores — a missed opportunity for performance leadership as the company's home base.

-### Category 3:
+### Category 3: Patient Volume Trends

-* **Main insight 1.** More detail about the supporting analysis about this insight, including time frames, quantitative values, and observations about trends.

-* **Main insight 2.** More detail about the supporting analysis about this insight, including time frames, quantitative values, and observations about trends.

-* **Main insight 3.** More detail about the supporting analysis about this insight, including time frames, quantitative values, and observations about trends.

-* **Main insight 4.** More detail about the supporting analysis about this insight, including time frames, quantitative values, and observations about trends.

-[Visualization specific to category 3]
+* **Main insight 1.** Patient traffic peaked in February, with a steady decline toward year-end — a 39% drop.

+* **Main insight 2.** These trends could inform seasonal staffing plans and marketing initiatives.

-### Category 4:
+### Category 4: Satisfaction Stability

-* **Main insight 1.** More detail about the supporting analysis about this insight, including time frames, quantitative values, and observations about trends.

-* **Main insight 2.** More detail about the supporting analysis about this insight, including time frames, quantitative values, and observations about trends.

-* **Main insight 3.** More detail about the supporting analysis about this insight, including time frames, quantitative values, and observations about trends.

-* **Main insight 4.** More detail about the supporting analysis about this insight, including time frames, quantitative values, and observations about trends.

-[Visualization specific to category 4]
+* **Main insight 1.** Despite wait time fluctuations, patient satisfaction remained stable between 3.6–3.8.

+* **Main insight 2.** Indicates other drivers (e.g., staff quality, facility conditions) may have stronger influence on patient perception.

 # Recommendations:

-Based on the insights and findings above, we would recommend the [stakeholder team] to consider the following:
+Based on the insights and findings above, we would recommend the Anna Padgett to consider the following:

-* Specific observation that is related to a recommended action. **Recommendation or general guidance based on this observation.**
+* Specific observation that is related to a recommended action. **Address Orthopaedics' inefficiency by reallocating staff, adjusting appointment slots, or deploying urgent care pathways.**

-* Specific observation that is related to a recommended action. **Recommendation or general guidance based on this observation.**
+* Specific observation that is related to a recommended action. **Leverage high-performing departments like Surgery as a benchmark for others.**

-* Specific observation that is related to a recommended action. **Recommendation or general guidance based on this observation.**
+* Specific observation that is related to a recommended action. **Position Tinley Park as a “model site” through targeted investment in patient flow tools or concierge services.**

-* Specific observation that is related to a recommended action. **Recommendation or general guidance based on this observation.**
+* Specific observation that is related to a recommended action. **Conduct patient surveys beyond wait time topics to capture holistic drivers of satisfaction.**

-* Specific observation that is related to a recommended action. **Recommendation or general guidance based on this observation.**
+* Specific observation that is related to a recommended action. **Implement seasonal resource planning to better match patient volume with staffing.**